hotwired/stimulus/docs/reference/lifecycle_callbacks.md

 # Lifecycle Callbacks

-Special methods called _lifecycle callbacks_ allow you to respond whenever a controller connects to and disconnects from the document.
+Special methods called _lifecycle callbacks_ allow you to respond whenever a controller or certain targets connects to and disconnects from the document.

 <meta data-controller="callout" data-callout-text-value="connect()">